Charles D. Fraser Jr., M.D.

-Charles Fraser Jr., M.D., is chief of the Division of Cardiothoracic Surgery and a professor in Dell Medical School’s Departments of Surgery and Perioperative Care and Pediatrics.
+Charles Fraser Jr., M.D., is chief of the Division of Cardiothoracic Surgery and a professor in Dell Medical School’s departments of Surgery and Perioperative Care and Pediatrics.
 He is also chief of pediatric and congenital surgery for UT Health Austin’s Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s Medical Center of Central Texas.

 Fraser plays a leading role in building the Texas Center for Pediatric and Congenital Heart Disease, a focused pediatric and congenital heart program that leverages the power of the partnership between Dell Medical School, the greater University of Texas community, and Dell Children’s, part of Ascension Seton.

 Prior to joining Dell Med, Fraser served at Texas Children’s Hospital in Houston as senior surgeon of its congenital heart surgery program, ranked No. 1 nationally by U.S. News and World Report.
 He also served as surgeon-in-chief of the hospital’s surgical enterprise, leading more than 100 surgeons.